High-availability Seamless Redundancy: Frame format

 To simplify the detection of duplicates, the frames are identified by their source address and a sequence number that is incremented for each frame sent according to the HSR protocol.
 The sequence number, the frame size and the path identifier are appended in a 6-octet HSR tag (header).

 NOTE: all legacy devices should accept Ethernet frames up to 1528 octets, this is below the theoretical limit of 1535 octets.

 Performance

 In an HSR ring, only about half of the network bandwidth is available to applications for multicast traffic (compared to RSTP).
 This is because all frames are sent twice over the same network, even when there is no failure.

-However, since also the network infrastructure is also doubled in closed ring topologies the nominal network bandwidth is available.
+However, since the network infrastructure is also doubled in closed ring topologies, the nominal network bandwidth is available.
 E.g. in a 100 Mbit/s Ethernet ring 100 Mbit/s are available (but not 200 Mbit/s).

 Implementation

 Since the forwarding delay of every node in an HSR ring adds to the total network latency, frames are forwarded within microseconds.